ashishshahcfa/macd_nutrition_menu/README.md

-# macd_nutrition_menu
-This project uses SQL to perform exploratory data analysis on McDonald's menu items, focusing on nutritional insights.
-It covers SQL techniques like aggregation, filtering, ranking, and comparisons to analyze calories, fat, protein, and other nutrients across different categories, providing health-related insights.
+**MacDonalds Nutrition Analysis**

+This SQL project explores and analyzes McDonald's menu items with a focus on nutritional content.
+The analysis covers a range of insights, such as identifying high-calorie, high-fat, and high-sodium items, as well as comparing nutrient averages across food categories.

+Various SQL techniques are used, including:

+**Data Exploration**: Viewing and filtering distinct items and categories.
+**Aggregation Functions**: Calculating averages, maximum, and minimum values for nutrients like calories, fat, protein, sugar, cholesterol, and sodium.
+**Window Functions**: Performing ranking operations and statistical calculations such as variance and standard deviation by category.
+**Conditional Filtering**: Identifying items based on specific nutrient thresholds (e.g., items with zero sugar, high saturated fat, or low cholesterol).
+**Advanced Calculations**: Calculating percentages (e.g., fat-to-calorie ratio) and determining "healthiest" items based on multiple nutritional factors.